codetracker-learning/Michelin-Star-Restaurant-Dashboard/README.md

 PO: **Trinity**

 ### Description
-Welcome to Le Baguette.
+Welcome to Laissez les bons Temps Roulere.
 The only restaurant in the world to have to have 27 Michelin stars.
-Le Baguette is a asian, russian, german, and french fusion restaurant using only the freshest ingredients from local farms.
+Laissez les bons Temps Roulere is a creole, soul food fusion restaurant using only the freshest ingredients from local farms.

-Now that Le Baguette has received its 27th star its owners would like to bring the restaurant into the modern age and build it a nice website.
+Now that Laissez les bons Temps Rouler has received its 27th star its owners would like to bring the restaurant into the modern age and build it a nice application.
 You will be helping them keep track of staff, ingredients, reservations, and Menu Items.

 ### Requirements
 * Complete Planning